 - Publishing takes some time, perhaps a few hours.
 Therefore a “synchronous” solution, where the user clicks and the HTTP response delivers the “success” or “failure” status, is not acceptable; HTTP requests should not last a few hours.

 - During these hours, the calculation system should not be offline.
-Until a new publish is successful, the “last successful publish” is the previous publish; this configuration should be online until, in an “instant”, the old successful publish is replaced with the new successful publish.
+Until a new publish is successful, similar to how MVCC works, the "last successful publish" is the current configuration version which is online; this configuration should be online until, in an "instant", the old successful publish is replaced with the new successful publish.

 A further advantage of storing the configuration in a version control system is that after a calculation has occurred, we know what version of the configuration it executed against.
 If a customer rings up and says "this calculation chose the wrong tariff!" we know which configuration that calculation was executed against.
 We can check the VCS logs: perhaps there was an error in the configuration which has already been corrected?